jane/react-whirligig/README.md

 _default: noop_

-A function to be called after the track transitions to a new "active" slide.
+A function to be called after the whirligig transitions to a new "active" slide.
 The function is passed the new "active" slide index.

 ### animationDuration:_func_